MicrosoftDocs/biztalk-docs/his/what-is-his.md

 -   Security Integration

 ##  <a name="Network"></a> Network Integration
- Network integration services connect Windows application infrastructure to existing IBM mainframe and midrange Systems Network Architecture (SNA).
+ Network integration services connect Azure applications and infrastructure to existing IBM mainframe and midrange Systems Network Architecture (SNA).
 SNA Services operate as a gateway function, supporting logical unit types (LU0, LU1, LU2, LU3, and LU6.2), connecting across an SNA Advanced Peer to Peer Network (APPN), as a Low Entry Network (LEN) node using traditional Data Link Control (DLC) connectivity, or as a Branch Network node using High Performance Routing over Internet Protocol (HPR/IP).
 Administrators can deploy SNA applications on Windows computers using the HIS client that connects to the HIS server via TCP/IP, supporting required SNA device types.

- HIS Network Integration services connect desktops, devices and servers to existing host systems, while reducing network infrastructure complexity and costs.
+ HIS Network Integration services connect workstations, devices and virtual machines to existing host systems, while reducing network infrastructure complexity and costs.

  Host Print Service provides server-based 3270 and 5250 printer emulation, allowing host applications to connect to Windows Server  printers, enabling centralized control and sharing of resources.
 Resynchronization Services support standard Synchronization Level 2 (Sync Level 2), also known as the Two-Phase Commit (2PC) protocol, for distributed transactions over SNA DLC, HPR/IP and TCP/IP.
 TN3270 Service, with Secure Sockets Layer (SSL) and Transport-Layer Security (TLS), allows deployment of simple terminal and printer emulation programs, while offloading the host system from supporting non-native TCP/IP-to-SNA protocol conversion.